elijahkomorebi/Polysync/README.md

 process source files, syncronize scripts with Polytoria, and download Polytoria luau definition files.

 > Polysync is still in heavy early development.
+> NOTE!
+Polysync was developed on Linux so Windows issues are to be expected.

 ## Building